Skip to main content

 What Is Your Body’s Time?

 Consider the patterns of your own life.
 When are you exposed to light?
 When do you eat?
 When do you sleep?
-Reflecting on these daily rhythms in the context of your is the foundational step.
+Reflecting on these daily rhythms in the context of your endocrine health is the foundational step.
 The path to restoring hormonal balance and metabolic efficiency is deeply personal, requiring an honest assessment of the alignment between your lifestyle and your biology.

 This understanding is the gateway to making intentional choices that honor your body’s innate temporal structure, fostering a state of resilience and vitality that is built from within.